fortinetsolutions/AWS-CloudFormationTemplates/Templates/Lab/README.md

 If you want to decrypt the cipher text at a later time, you can do this with the AWS CLI.
 This will allow you to see the original clear text information.
 Make sure you are specifying the same region where the cipher text was pulled from for proper decryption.

-This is an example AWS CLi command where you can simply paste in your cipher text and run this command on ubuntu:
+This is an example AWS CLI command where you can simply paste in your cipher text and run this command on ubuntu:

 	aws kms decrypt --ciphertext-blob fileb://<(echo '<paste-encrypted-string-here>' | base64 -d) --region <region-value-here> --output text --query Plaintext | base64 -d